Werner-Staeblein/Project-2-modified-resubmit/README.md

 - As a result, no question from the array of questions located in the file named questions.js can be picked twice for any trivia round of ten questions.

 I was only able to change the function name and parameter name.
 If I had changed the content for the function expression, the shuffling math would not have worked as planned.
-Therefore, I was unable to customize the mathematical logic inside the function expression as this would have required to create a new mathematical logic that creates the same outcome (drawing a card/question without replacement).
+Therefore, I was unable to customize the mathematical logic inside the function expression as this would have required the creation of a new mathematical logic that yields the same outcome (drawing a card/question without replacement).

 For the implementation of the sound effects (applause/buzzer) in the code I read the article **[Coding-sound-with-JS-for-beginners](https://www.learningguild.com/articles/coding-sound-with-javascript-beginner-s-guide/)**.
 No code was taken from this source.
 It was an instruction on the "how-to-structure" markup and Javascript to include the sound effects.